Afterlyfe

 Afterlyfe (stylized as AftërLyfe) is the third studio album by American rapper Yeat.
 It was released on February 24, 2023, by Geffen Records, Field Trip Recordings, and Twizzy Rich.
 The follow-up to his EP Lyfë (2022), it contains a sole guest appearance from YoungBoy Never Broke Again as well as Yeat's alter egos Kranky Kranky & Luh Geeky.
+The album received mixed reviews from music critics, who praised Noah's new sound, but criticized its style.
+The album debuted on number four on US Billboard 200, selling 54,000 equivalent units on its first week, while it debuted atop the Billboard Top Rap Albums.